opendocsg/slw-judgments-backfill/2017_SGHC_87/report.md

 By s 2 of the MDA, “traffic” is defined to include “transport”, “send” and “deliver”.

-23     In _Muhammad Ridzuan bin Md Ali v PP and other matters_ [2014] 3 SLR 721, the Court of Appeal held at [59] that the elements of a charge of trafficking under s 5(1)( _a_ ) read with s 5(2) of the MDA are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
+23     In _Muhammad Ridzuan bin Md Ali v PP and other matters_ <span class="citation">[2014] 3 SLR 721</span>, the Court of Appeal held at [59] that the elements of a charge of trafficking under s 5(1)( _a_ ) read with s 5(2) of the MDA are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
 There was no dispute as to the law.

 **Closing submissions**